Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 p59 4c)

-The main results from the bar chart show, that by far marijuana is the most common addiction amonst UK youth followed by
+The main results from the bar chart show, that by far marijuana is the most common addiction amonst UK youth whichs followed by alcohol and presription drugs.